Obesity in rabbits

 - Feel the base of your rabbit’s tail where it meets the spine.
 There shouldn’t be a build-up of fat.

-- Their own body size in feeding hay and grass
+- Their own body size in a mix of feeding hay and grass

 - A small handful of fresh greens

 - A tablespoon of commercial rabbit pellets (if necessary)

 Read more about the ideal diet for rabbits.

 Contact your vet for an appointment if you are struggling to keep your rabbits in shape, they will be happy to help.
 Obesity is so common that many veterinary practices now offer specific weight clinics.
 Your rabbits should also have regular health checks (at least once a year), when your vet can check their weight and shape.

 Overweight rabbits are likely to develop health problems and rack up vet bills.
 To keep costs down, ensure your rabbit is a healthy weight.

 Consider insuring your rabbit as soon as you get them, before any signs of illness start.
 This will ensure you have support to care for them should any problems develop.

 - Overweight rabbits are more likely to develop health problems.